“How to develop willpower?” Many students interested in personality development often ask this question.

+You see, developing a strong will is part of personal growth and growth takes time.
 Starting with the most difficult task while trying to develop willpower is like jumping straight from level 0 to level 4 of a video-game.
 You’re most likely to fail.

 Imagine a driver who has no idea about accelerator or brakes trying to drive a car at full speed on a busy highway.
 He’s sure to create havoc, not only in his life but others’ lives too.